HosseinAhmadi63/SSVEP-B2B-Adversarial-Training/docs/PAPER_TO_CODE.md

 | PGD | epsilon 0.01, alpha 0.001, 50 iterations | Zero random start and per-step L-infinity projection |

 BIM and the frozen zero-start PGD have the same update equation.
 Both names remain because the article reports them as distinct attacks.

-## What is paper-stated and what is repository-defined

-The datasets, cohort dimensions, passband, 80/20 division, high-level CNN–TCN structure, five attacks and their reported numeric parameters, attack subsets, ANNT comparison, accuracy, ROC/AUC, and normalized-time presentation come from the article.

-The following are repository-defined deterministic choices needed to execute that description: MOABB/MNE loader versions; precise event bounds; FIR family, phase, and window; normalization axes and pre-split fitting; pooled stratification and seed; CNN padding; causal residual TCN interpretation; global-mean reduction; initialization; optimizer and all training hyperparameters; static 1:1 adversarial concatenation; fresh robust-model initialization; C&W optimizer details; independent delta summation; no combined projection or input clipping; macro one-vs-rest AUC; and timing boundaries.

-These choices are documented rather than inferred to be the authors' unpublished settings.
-The implementation therefore supports a transparent, paper-faithful experiment, but exact numerical recovery from the article alone cannot be guaranteed.
-See `docs/IMPLEMENTATION_DETAILS.md` for the full rationale and `docs/REPRODUCIBILITY.md` for the execution contract.

 ## Executable stages